Could Air Travel Trigger an Autoimmune Response? 4 Tips to Protect Your Health

 The cells of the small intestine use an amino acid called L-glutamine for fuel.

-Research has found that L-glutamine actually supports the growth and repair of these cells, which are often damaged in those who have Crohn’s disease or even irritable bowel syndrome (IBS).
+Research has found that L-glutamine actually supports the growth and repair of these small intestine cells, which are often damaged in those who have Crohn’s disease or even irritable bowel syndrome (IBS).
 L-glutamine is literally food for the cells of the small intestine!

 Bone broth contains these nutrients that can help to rebuild the gut barrier.